A Universal Separable Diversity: Introduction

 Our main goal is to construct the diversity analog $(\mathbb{U}, \delta_{\mathbb{U}})$ of the Urysohn metric space.
 It is determined uniquely by being universal for separable diversities, and ultrahomogeneous in the sense that isometric finite subdiversities are automorphic.

 The construction follows the same approach as Kat\v{e}tov's construction of the Urysohn universal metric space \cite{katetov1986universal}.
-Starting with any diversity $(X,\delta)$, we first consider the set of all one-point extensions of $X$ which we denote by $E(X)$.
+Starting with any diversity $(X,\delta)$, we denote by $E(X)$ the set of one-point extensions of $X$.
 Since $E(X)$ turns out to not be separable under the natural metric, we instead consider extensions with \emph{finite support}, which provides a separable diversity $E(X,\omega)$ in which $(X,\delta)$ is naturally embedded.
-We repeat this procedure obtaining a nested sequence of separable diversities.
+Repeating this procedure we obtain a nested sequence of separable diversities.
 The analogue of the Urysohn metric space is constructed as the completion of the direct limit of all these diversities.
 Finally we show that this complete separable diversity has the diversity analogue of Urysohn's extension property, and hence is universal and ultrahomogeneous.

-For each $k\ge 1$, let $\delta_k$ be the function that sends $(a_1, \ldots, a_k)$ to $\delta(\{ a_1, \ldots, a_k\})$.
-By Prop.\ \ref{prop:1-Lipschitz} below we can view a diversity $(X, \seq{\delta_k}\sN k)$ as a metric structure in the sense of~\cite{yaacov2008model}.
-The Urysohn diversity can presumably also be obtained in the general framework of Ben Yaacov~\cite{yaacov2015fraisse}.
-The amount of work needed to show the hypotheses for the general construction are satisfied would be about the same, and indeed quite similar to what we will do in this paper.

-\begin{prop} Let $(X, \delta)$ be a diversity.
-For each $n$, the function $\delta_n$ is 1-Lipschitz in each argument. \end{prop} \begin{proof} Consider varying the $i$th argument of $\delta_k$ from $x_i$ to $x_i'$.
-We know from the triangle inequality that